It’s easy to over-complicate an African safari packing list. This is Africa, it’s going to be wild, so you feel a need to pack for all eventualities.

-Most safari goers appear to have the same safari packing list, because so many on the African savanna are dressed identically.
+Most safari-goers appear to have the same safari packing list because so many on the African savanna wear similar clothes.

 The most common mistake is to have high-quality walking boots near the top of the list.
 Yes, they’re essential if you are going on a walking safari.

-But many safaris only include game drives and you can’t get out of the vehicle.
-The furthest most people walk in their heavy boots is 20 metres from the vehicle to the tent.
+But many safaris only include game drives, and you can’t get out of the vehicle.
+The furthest most people walk in their heavy boots is 20 meters from the vehicle to the tent.

-The big cats and wild mammals don’t care too much about fashion, so they won’t pass judgement if your colours are clashing.
+The big cats and wild mammals don’t care too much about fashion, so they won’t pass judgment if your colors are clashing.
 Nor do they care if you wear the same trousers three days in a row.

 It gets tiresome packing and unpacking, so keep it simple and travel light.
 Many lodges and camps have laundry facilities anyway.